pixl8/Preside-Documentation/docs/02.devguides/40.datamanager/basics/page.md

 Per-object annotations still win over that global default.

 Per-column heading filters follow the same field pool and also require rules-engine listing filters to be enabled for the table (`allowFilter`).
-Properties with `autofilter=false` do not get a column filter.
+Properties with `autofilter=false`, formula fields, many-to-many and one-to-many relationships do not get a column filter.
+Many-to-one columns use an object picker for related records and a saved-filter picker for filters of that related object.

-A user's chosen column layout is stored per listing.
+A user's chosen column layout, and the view they last had selected, are stored per user, listing and **listing context**.
+By default that context is the table's ajax datasource query string (cache-buster parameters removed).
+Pass `listingContextKey` / `listingContextLabel` when two listings of the same object should be labelled and stored separately — for example corporate vs individual subscriptions, or subscriptions for a specific product.
 See [[customizingdatamanager]] for the listing `args` that turn the picker and filters on or off for a specific table.

 ## Saved listing views